 - Ensure that additional resources are available in case of problems

-- Prepare the request for change (RFC) and submit to the Change Authority
+- Prepare the request for change (RFC) and submit it to the Change Authority

 - Incorporate feedback from the Change Authority into the RFC